 The Burden of Proof

-If the party who wishes to relocate provides notice, the non-relocating parent also has the chance to file a motion with the court to prevent it.
-However, the motion must be filed within the time limitations set forth in Section 452.377, after the receipt of the relocation notice and the motion must be accompanied by an affidavit setting forth the specific factual basis why the relocation is insupportable.
-That said, the burden of proof lies with the relocating party when it comes to proving that the proposed move is in the best interests of the child.
+If the party who wishes to relocate provides notice, the non-relocating parent can file a motion with the court to prevent it.
+However, the motion must be filed within the time limitations outlined in Section 452.377, after the receipt of the relocation notice and the motion must be accompanied by an affidavit setting forth the specific factual basis why the relocation is insupportable.
+That said, the burden of proof lies with the relocating party when it comes to proving that the proposed move is in the child's best interests.

 Furthermore, Section 452.377 provides a filing deadline for the relocating party to respond to the non-relocating party's objection to the move.

-Under exceptional circumstances, the court might find that the health or safety of a child or the wellbeing of the relocating parent might be at risk if such information were disclosed And the court may order:
+Under exceptional circumstances, the court might find that the health or safety of a child or the well-being of the relocating parent might be at risk if such information were disclosed.
+The court may order:

 - The specific residence address or telephone number may not be disclosed;

-- The notice requirements might be waived if needed to protect the health or safety of a child or an adult; or
+- The notice requirements might be waived to protect the health or safety of a child or an adult; or

 - Any other action necessary to address the needs of the parties and the child's best interests.